Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/aws-iam-auth-to-rds-database.md

    > **Warning:** You **can't** change the value of the environment variables you used to provide the AWS credential after booting {{site.base_gateway}}.
 Any changes are ignored.

    {:.note}
-   > **Note:** IAM Identity Center credential provider and Process credential provider are not supported for now.
+   > **Note:** IAM Identity Center credential provider and Process credential provider are not supported.

 {% if_version gte:3.4.x %}
   {% unless page.release == "3.5.x" or page.release == "3.6.x" or page.release == "3.7.x" %}